mverspai/spotigration/README.md

 ##Spotify configuration

 Head over to [Spotify's Developer Site](http://developer.spotify.com) and create a new Application.
-Make sure you add whatever slackbox's callback URI as a valid callback URI.
-If you're running locally, this will be `http://localhost:5000/callback` or on Heroku `https://app-name.herokuapp.com/callback`
+Make sure you add whatever spotigration's callback URI as a valid callback URI.
+If you're running locally, this will be `http://localhost:5000/callback`

 Make a note of the `key`, `secret` and `callback URI` too, as you'll need these later as well.